 Georgia Museum of Art – FREE

-The William Breman Jewish Heritage Museum – up to $3 per person
+The William Breman Jewish Heritage Museum – FREE

 The Breman celebrates the Jewish experience while exploring universal themes of diversity and dignity.
 This museum einforces the importance of moral choices through exhibits that focus on preserving and teaching Jewish values, culture and history.